mars1980/mmp100Compressed/README.md

 7. Students will be able to create a Project Proposal that includes a written project description that identifies audience and goals, wireframes and a site map.

 ##Measurement of Learning Outcomes:
 ######Assignments are progressive and build one on top of the other.
+<p>Professor will grade class work based upon class participation and daily progress.   </p>
-If students fall behind on assignments during class workshop time, they are expected to spend time outside of class catching up to the pace of the class.
-If students are struggling to maintain pace, overwhelmed, or are confused about how to approach a problem, students are expected to notify professor to set up Office Hours
+<p>If students fall behind on assignments during class workshop time, they are expected to spend time outside of class catching up to the pace of the class.
+If students are struggling to maintain pace, overwhelmed, or are confused about how to approach a problem, students are expected to notify professor to set up Office Hours. </p>

 1. Assignment 1:  Finished homepage showcasing their work throughout the class
 2. Assignment 2:  Simple website with embedded animation created by the student using Photoshop, Illustrator, and After Effects